cyrjano/AuQuery/readme.md

 1. __auQuery syntax is synchronous__.
 This is easier to model for procedural code like automation, plus Selenium is synchronous, and cannot handle several request at the same time. auQuery also plays nice with existing asynchronous interfaces.

 2. __auQuery syntax is similar to jQuery__.
 JQuery is a familiar web syntax, and that knowledges and even libraries can be reused on auQuery

 3. __auQuery wraps the wd interface__.
 Internally, auQuery uses ```wd``` to access the browsers, it also exposes all of ```wd``` methods syncrhonously for easy consumption.
+On the drive method the second parameter is a browser method.

+4. __auQuery allows page object__.
+Selenium Webdriver includes a way to develop based on page object.
+AuQuery supports a similar methodology to maintain large projects using coffee.

 ###Example###
 Google search example: